 Ultra high density field.
 The first year of pruning and training was focused on developing the main trunk and the scaffold branches that provide the main structure and support of the tree.
 Year one pruning was fast and easy, taking 0 to 30 seconds per tree or 2 to 3 hours to prune the entire field.
 Pruning is required every two months and it is important to keep up with each flush of new leaves and growth.
 At the end of year one, the trees were 4 to 6 feet tall, the main trunk and scaffold branches are developed and the canopy of the tree is beginning to fill in.

 Open Tatura trellis field.
 Mango trees are vigorous upward growing trees.
 Pruning and training begins immediately.
 The first wire on the trellis is 24 inches from the ground.
-The first pruning is at the height of or a couple inches below the first wire.
+The first pruning is at the height of or a couple inches below the first wire, if the tree has not branched out yet.
 Some of the work can be started in the nursery.
 When grafting trees, it becomes essential to have the graft point below 18 inches, preferably lower, or the tree will be too tall to get the branches trained along the first wire.
 If you miss the first wire, 20% of the growing space is lost, so this is very important.

 There are many different ways to train trees along a trellis.
-For this field, the primary design is the Horizontal Cordon, or the single leader.
+For this field, the primary design is the Horizontal Cordon, or the central leader.
 The leader is very important to this style. establishing the leader will reduce the vigor in the other branches.
-If there is no established leader, all the other branches will compete to become the leader and this will increase the vigor in the whole tree making it difficult to manage.
-With the Espalier style a single leader is established that grows up, while a single branch is trained laterally or horizontally along the wire on each side of the leader.
+If there is no established leader, all the other branches will compete to become the dominant leader and this will increase the vigor in the whole tree making it difficult to manage.
+With the Espalier style a central leader is established that grows up, while a single branch is trained laterally or horizontally along the wire on each side of the leader.
 Each lateral growing branch has a four feet span to cover.
 When the leader reaches the next wire, it is topped, and with the new growth, a new leader is established and again branches are trained to grow laterally on each side of the leader, all other branches are removed.
 As the branch grows laterally, the terminal bud is removed, when the branch flushes new growth, there will be 2 to 10 new branches, one branch will be selected to be the primary lateral growing branch, while one or two other shoots are left to form the sub-lateral branches, all other shoots are removed.
 The sub-lateral branches are established with each new flush, every 6 to 10 inches, and this is where most of the flowers and subsequent fruit will develop.
+Sub-lateral branches should be growing up not down, especially on the bottom wire, if it is pointing down the flowers and fruits will be on the ground.
 It is the sub-lateral branches that are pruned back each year to maintain the tree with in its space.
 Training and pruning the trees along the trellis took three to five minutes per tree, with most of the time used tying the branches to the wire.

 |UHDP materials/ acre|